-Restore Oracle database
+Restore and recover Oracle database

 In the event of data loss, you can use SnapCenter to restore data from one or more backups to your active file system and then recover the database.